Acha-Edison-Abiya/Optimising-fleet-utilisation---analysis-and-predictions/README.md

 - The model can be used to predict which vehicles are likely to become underutilized or overutilized, allowing fleet managers to proactively address potential inefficiencies.
 - By understanding the key drivers of utilization, the city can optimize vehicle assignments and maintenance schedules to ensure a balanced and cost-effective fleet.

+## Conclusion
+The comprehensive analysis conducted in this project has provided valuable insights into the City of Toronto’s fleet management.
+By identifying underutilized and overutilized vehicles, we’ve highlighted areas where resource allocation can be optimized, ensuring that every vehicle is used to its fullest potential.
+The examination of utilization across departments and seasonal variations revealed the need for dynamic fleet management strategies that respond to changing operational demands.

+Our exploration of depreciation and lifecycle status underscored the importance of timely vehicle replacement and maintenance to minimize costs and maintain high utilization rates.
+Clustering analysis further refined our understanding of vehicle usage patterns, enabling more targeted decisions regarding fleet composition and management.
+Finally, the regression model developed in this project offers a predictive tool that can anticipate future utilization rates, allowing for proactive adjustments to fleet operations.